 AMREP's Process Audits validate the supplier's production processes for making your product.
 We also coordinate Layered Process Audits with your suppliers to create a quality culture, identify performance improvement opportunities, and proactively detect production problems.

-Process audits are a essential quality tool for you to evaluate your supplier’s manufacturing production to ensure that the materials and processes used can fulfill your product standards and technical requirements.
+Process audits are an essential quality tool for you to evaluate your supplier's manufacturing production to ensure that the materials and processes used can fulfill your product standards and technical requirements.
 Our objective is to eliminate potential quality issues and production problems.

-AMREP’s supplier process audits will look at the supplier’s manufacturing processes to verify:
+AMREP Supplier Management Services supplier process audits will look at the supplier's manufacturing processes to verify:

 - Technical Documentation – Checks the supplier has the correct documentation for the product to be manufactured

-- Receiving Materials Management – Assess the supplier’s methods for managing sub-suppliers and incoming material controls
+- Receiving Materials Management – Assess the supplier’s methods for managing sub-suppliers and incoming material controls.

 - Design Record – Includes key characteristics identification